Contrast-Security-OSS/docs/content/user/vulns/ManageVulns.md

 <a href="assets/images/Vulns-mark-as-dialog.png" rel="lightbox" title="Enter an explanation for a status change"><img class="thumbnail" src="assets/images/Vulns-mark-as-dialog.png"/></a>

-Once Contrast confirms your request, the vulnerability is marked as **Pending** in the grid.
+Once Contrast confirms your request, the vulnerability is marked as "Pending" in the grid.
 Hover over the label to see more information about when the request to close was submitted.
 To see all vulnerabilities awaiting review in your organization, select the **Pending Review** quick view from the dropdown.

 <a href="assets/images/Vulnerability-pending.png" rel="lightbox" title="Vulnerabilities with pending status changes are marked in the grid"><img class="thumbnail" src="assets/images/Vulnerability-pending.png"/></a>